The Meaning of Joy & 3 Ways to Feel More Joy

 Here’s the antonym: misery

 I think we would all like to be feeling joy rather than misery.
-Sadly, many are living lives frustrated by their inability to feel joy.
+Sadly, many are living lives filled with frustration at their inability to feel joy.
 We were created to feel joy, though some of us have never known what it feels like.
-If you’ve never felt joy, it may mean that you need more healing to take place before you can even access the positive aspects of who you are.
-There might be parts of you crying out to be seen, heard, witnessed, and acknowledged for the pain you endured.
+If you’ve never felt joy, it may mean you need more healing before you can access the positive aspects of who you are.

-Core Beliefs
+Our Core Beliefs

 Are We Always Going to be Feeling Joy?